eagles-project/haero/docs/library.md

   object that lives on the GPU.
 This method uses a copy constructor defined by your process class to copy itself from the CPU to the GPU.
-* The host model invokes your GPU-resident object's `run` method within a Kokkos parallel dispatch as needed.
+* The host model invokes your GPU-resident object's `run` method within a Kokkos parallel dispatch as needed, passing it a [Kokkos thread team](https://github.com/kokkos/kokkos/wiki/HierarchicalParallelism#82-thread-teams) that determines the number of threads available witin the method.
 * When the calculation is finished, the host model calls the `delete_on_device` static method, passing it the GPU-resident object to deallocate it from the GPU.